Importing files from a CMS library into Git.

 the history is saved into ./cms-history.txt.

--k Keep the files on the server side: the client does not send a delete request
+-k Keep the files on the server side: the client does not send a

-and the server does not delete any fetched file.
-This can speed up importing
+delete request and the server does not delete any fetched file.

-the files into git but requires manual cleanup at the server side.
+manual cleanup at the server side.

--l Locally lowercase all VMS names: library, user and elements
+-l Locally lowercase all VMS names: library, user and elements.

 -r REPOSITORY

-Name of the to be created repository; default is the last subdirectory
+Name of the to be created repository; default is the last

-in the specified LIBRARY argument.
+subdirectory in the specified LIBRARY argument.

 In case of importing a CLASS, its name is prepended to the tag.